Vikasbm-610/Hotel-management-system/README.md

 🏨 Hotel Management System (C++)
 📌 About

 This is a simple console-based C++ project for managing a hotel.
-It allows hotel staff to book rooms, check in/out customers, and generate bills.
+It allows hotel staff to book rooms, check in/out customers.
 It also saves customer data using files.

 ✅ Features